 The Planet Neptune

-Then of course, there is the planet Neptune, which has helped to revitalize interest in his divine Roman namesake.
-As previously mentioned, this is partly as an homage to his mastery of the sea, since those who discovered the planet thought it affected the sea’s motion (as the moon does).
+Then, of course, there is the planet Neptune, which has helped to revitalize interest in his divine Roman namesake.
+This is partly as an homage to his mastery of the sea since those who discovered the planet thought it affected the sea’s motion (as the moon does).

 Beyond this, Neptune has survived as a trope and metaphor for the sea in many modern literary works, including both poetry and fiction novels.

-As such, to answer the question whether Neptune is “a novel Roman God or another Greek copy”, I think the answer has to be, a bit of both.
-Whilst he has clearly taken on a lot of Poseidon’s characteristics and image, his actual origins and historical context makes him at his root, a novel Roman God – perhaps just cloaked in Greek costume.
+As such, to answer the question of whether Neptune is “a novel Roman god or another Greek copy,” the answer has to be, a bit of both.
+Whilst he has clearly taken on a lot of Poseidon’s characteristics and image, his actual origins and historical context make him at his root, a novel Roman god – perhaps just cloaked in Greek costume.